Positive behavior support: In U.S. schools

 Even with the heightened support within secondary level interventions, some students (1–7%) will need the additional assistance at the tertiary level.Tertiary prevention programs focus on students who display persistent patterns of disciplinary problems.
 Tertiary-level programs are also called intensive or individualized interventions and are the most comprehensive and complex.
 The interventions within this level are strength-based in that the complexity and intensity of the intervention plans directly reflect the complexity and intensity of the behaviors.
 Students within the tertiary level continue involvement in primary and secondary intervention programs and receive additional support as well.
 These supports could include use of full FBA, de-escalation training for the student, heightened use of natural supports (e.g., family members, friends of the student), and development of a Behavior Intervention Plan (BIP).

 Although comprehensive services are important for all students, a critical aspect of the three-tiered model is the identification of students at one of the three levels.
 One method of identifying students in need of interventions is to analyze office disciplinary referrals (ODR) taken at the school.
 ODRs may be a means of both identifying students' risk level for antisocial behavior and school failure.
 Researchers have advocated analyzing this naturally occurring data source as a relatively cheap, effective, and ongoing measurement device for PBS programs.

 ODRs have also been shown to be effective in determining where students fall within a three-leveled model, developing professional development as well as helping coordinate school efforts with other community agencies, predicting school failure in older grades as well as delinquency, indicating types of behavior resulting in referrals, and determination of the effectiveness of precorrection techniques.
 Analyzing discipline referral data can also help school personnel identify where to improve ecological arrangements within a school and to recognize how to increase active supervision in common areas.
 A limitation of only using ODRs to measure behavior problems is that they have been found to be ineffective at measuring internalizing behavior problems such as anxiety, depression, and withdrawal.

 Functional behavior assessment

-Functional Behavior Assessment (FBA) emerged from applied behavior analysis.
-It is the cornerstone of a Positive Behavior Support plan.
+The procedure known as Functional Behavior Assessment (FBA) was adapted from applied behavior analysis (ABA) and is the cornerstone of a Positive Behavior Support plan.
 The assessment seeks to describe the behavior and environmental factors and setting events that predict the behavior in order to guide the development of effective support plans.
 Assessment lays the foundation of PBS.
 The assessment includes: